Efficient Stochastic Optimisation via Sequential Monte Carlo: Experimental Details

-First, we observe \textsc{Adam} to consistently accelerate early stage progress across methods, particularly w.r.t. the initial increase in the reward.
-This does not, however, necessarily result in improved final performance, as observed in Figure \ref{fig:langevin-processes-effect-of-opt} for \gls*{ImpDiff}.
+First, we observe \textsc{Adam} to consistently accelerate early stage progress across methods, particularly with respect to the initial increase in the reward.
+This does not, however, necessarily result in improved final performance, as observed in Figure \ref{fig:langevin_processes-V_dual_R_smooth_SGD_and_Adam}, for \gls*{ImpDiff}.
 We attribute this to the fact that potentially aggressive adaptive preconditioning of \textsc{Adam} may increase transient gradient noise present as a result of the bias induced by finite step sampling, which can in turn result in premature stabilisation due to conservative effective step sizes later on in the tuning procedure.
 On the other hand, \textsc{SGD} does not retain a memory of the (early) gradient magnitudes and so does not face the same issue of early stabilisation.

-The impact of $\mathrm{OPT}$ is nevertheless method dependent.
-For \gls*{SOSMC}-\gls*{ULA}, particles that reach high-reward regions, even if initially rare, disproportionately affect the $\theta$ updates, due to the respective re-weighting.
-Consequently, both \textsc{SGD} and \text{Adam} converge quickly for this method, with the former primarily reducing the transient phase.
+Although the impact of $\mathrm{OPT}$ is important, the dominant effect is that of the use of weighted \gls*{SOSMC} particle approximations.
+Indeed, for \gls*{SOSMC} variants, particles that reach high-reward regions, even if initially rare, disproportionately affect the $\theta$ updates, due to the respective re-weighting, whereas \gls*{ImpDiff} relies on an unweighted single-step persistent-particle estimate.
 On the other hand, \gls*{SOUL} benefits from averaging over a long inner trajectory, provided sufficient mixing.
-The reliance on a single trajectory, however, explains the relatively large variability been runs, particularly for \textsc{SGD}, compared to say \gls*{SOSMC}-\gls*{ULA}.
+The reliance on a single trajectory, however, explains the relatively large variability between runs, particularly for \textsc{SGD}, compared to say the \gls*{SOSMC} variants.
+In order to highlight the importance of kernel choice, and to outline a setting in which $\mathrm{OPT}$ alone cannot overcome limitations of the underlying method, we consider the setting of $V_{\mathrm{tight}}$ equipped with $R_{tight}$, which note is displayed in Figure \ref{fig:langevin_processes-problem_setups}.
+In this case, the reward-supporting region is narrow and constrained to a single mode, meaning that successful optimisation is dependent upon both sufficient exploration and accurate exploitation of the particles that reach said region.
+As illustrated in Figure \ref{fig:langevin_processes-V_tight_R_tight_Adam}, \gls*{SOSMC} variants that possess a Metropolis-corrected kernel achieve high reward, whilst avoiding the instability observed in the case of \gls*{SOSMC}-\gls*{ULA}.
+Indeed, \gls*{ImpDiff} struggles to reliably relocate mass towards the reward-relevant region, whereas \gls*{SOUL} relies on a single persistent trajectory, with inter mode transitions being rare in this case.